Tear up the Democratic Party

 Beyond rhetoric, democracy was not valued.
 Once Sanders effectively conceded the race, he took on full-throated advocacy for Secretary Clinton.
 To support his position, many of us, including me, agreed to play nice at the convention and beyond, because we felt that Donald Trump was a unique threat to the nation.

-On the night Tim Kaine spoke to the convention, many Sanders delegates like me wanted to express respectful opposition to President Obama's Trans-Pacific Partnership trade agreement by holdings signs.
+On the night Tim Kaine spoke to the convention, many Sanders delegates like me wanted to express respectful opposition to President Obama's Trans-Pacific Partnership trade agreement by holding signs.
 But, our signs were confiscated, and, when we made some homemade versions on the back of the officially-sanctioned Kaine signs, we were told to cease and desist or our credentials would be revoked.
 So much for democracy.

 More important, that gagging of pretty mild protest was symbolic.
 The party is not an open place, beyond rhetoric, to a whole swath of activists and voters who want deep, systemic change.